nicholasjackson/pi-gpio-project/README.md

 Now when run `go run main.go` you should see 6 of the pins flashing at different rates.

+## HTTP - Part 1

 Ok we are nearly there, there is one last step before we can control our application with Google Assistant, rather than just start the application with `go run` we need to be able to start and stop it based on a HTTP request.
 To do this we are going to implement a simple HTTP server.
 The Go standard library again has fantastic capability for this using the `http` package, we can register routes such as "/" which will trigger a function and it only requires a single command to start the server.

 First we need to map a route which will trigger a function, to do this we use the function `http.HandleFunc(path string, handler func(http.ResponseWriter, *http.Request))`.

 This function has two parameters the first is the path which will trigger the function provided in the second parameter.

 To determine if  the LEDs are to be switched on or off, we are going to read a query string variable.
 Add the following code block which will replace your code where you have `p14.Cycle()`, etc.

 ```go
 	http.HandleFunc("/", func(rw http.ResponseWriter, r *http.Request) {